thepirat000/Audit.NET/README.md

 Audit.Core.Configuration.DataProvider = new MyCustomDataProvider();
 ```

+> If you don't specify a Data Provider, a default `FileDataProvider` will be used to write the events as .json files into the current working directory.

 ### Creation Policy
 To change the default creation policy, set the static property `SetCreationPolicy` on `Audit.Core.Configuration` class.
 This should be done prior to the `AuditScope` creation, i.e. during application startup.